 The term ‘synthetic’ tends to hold a negative connotation in our modern world.
 While the market is steadily shifting towards naturally-sourced products, growing environmental concerns and global socioeconomic challenges may require the food industry to rely on synthetically-derived food products.
 As we move into the future, a combination of both synthetic and natural foods will continue to be mainstays in our diets.

-Need to speak with a food scientist?
-Get in touch with a freelance food consultant here.
+Need to consult a food scientist?
+Get in touch with a freelance food scientist.